nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     * Try a few commands.
 You may want to refer to the [user guide](https://ay2021s1-cs2113t-f12-4.github.io/tp/UserGuide.html).
     * Run the [tests]() to ensure they all pass.

-### Before writing the code
+### 2.2 Before writing the code
 1. Configure the coding style
-    * If using IntelliJ IDEA, follow this guide to set up IDEA's coding style yo match ours.
+    * If using IntelliJ IDEA, follow this [guide](https://se-education.org/guides/tutorials/intellijCodeStyle.html) to set up IDEA's coding style yo match ours.

 1. Set up CI
     * This project comes with a GitHub Actions config files (in `.github/workflows` folder).
 When GitHub detects those files,